 - 1. From SpamSieve's Help menu, choose Save Diagnostic Report... at the bottom.
-(If you can't access the Help menu because the Dock icon is hidden, click this link62 to save a diagnostic report.
+(If you can't access the Help menu because the Dock icon is hidden, click this link to save a diagnostic report.
 If you can't launch SpamSieve to access its Help menu, see below.) - 2.
 Choose a location such as your desktop and click Save.
 Saving the report may take a minute or so. - 3.
-Create an e-mail to spamsieve@c-command.com63 and drag the Diagnostic Report.tbz file into the e-mail message to include it as an attachment/enclosure.
-(Do not post it in the forum or in reply to a forum e-mail.)
+Create an e-mail to spamsieve@c-command.com and drag the Diagnostic Report.tbz file into the e-mail message to include it as an attachment/enclosure.
 If the file is too large to e-mail, you can share a link using iCloud Drive or Dropbox or use the C-Command Forum to send it to us via private message.